In this post, you will learn everything you need to know about WordPress On-Page SEO.

-WordPress is a great SEO friendly platform but for better search engine visibility you need to optimize each and every post or page you publish online.
-In this post, you will learn what is the difference between a WordPress post and page when it comes to SEO and how to optimize both using industry best standards and practices.
+I will first explain what is the difference between a WordPress post and page (from an SEO perspective) and give you a checklist on how to optimize both using industry best standards and practices.

-In other words, if you add a new page on your website it will not appear in your main blog page or in your latest posts widget.
+In other words, if you add a new page on your website it will not appear on your main blog page or in your latest posts widget.

 Pages can be based on different templates (meaning they can have a different design), while posts are all based on the same template so they have the same design and structure.

 SEO wise there is no difference.
 A page or post can rank high in the SERPS if it has the right content and is optimized properly.

 Some people argue that pages have an advantage but taking a closer look at the top results in Google proves otherwise.

 What is the best practice, should you use posts or pages?

 The simpler approach is always better.
 Use posts for your blog (articles, news, announcements, product reviews, etc.) and pages for all your static content.